 The Hearing Clinic, 25 Hart Street, Henley, 01491 577555, Leightons Opticians (branches in Reading, Woodley and Marlow).
 The Reading branch can be reached on 0118 959 0055 or visit www.leightons.co.uk or The Oxford Hearing Centre, Eynsham Road, Oxford, 01865 861861.

-Micro suction is available at The ENT Consultancy at The Forbury Clinic, 23 Craven Road, Reading.
+Microsuction is available via Tripp Hearing who have an audiologist at the health centre once a month.
+Please visit their website for more information: www.tripphearing.co.uk or via The ENT Consultancy at The Forbury Clinic, 23 Craven Road, Reading.
 0118 921 3166 or visit www.theentconsultancy.co.uk

 Strength & Balance events from Age UK Oxfordshire

 On Tuesdays, 2.15-3.15pm and Fridays, 1.30-2.30pm at Sonning Common Village Hall. £4 per class, the first class is free.